braucalderon/api_promises/README.md

 ### Why we're using axios

 Axios is a library that helps us make http requests to external resources.
-In our React applications we often need to retrieve data from external APIs so it can be displayed in our web pages.
+In our React applications we often need to retrieve data from external APIs so it can be displayed in our web page.

+##### Axios Features

+Make XMLHttpRequests from the browser.
+Make http requests from node.js.
+Supports the Promise API.
+Intercept request and response.
+Transform request and response data.
+Cancel requests.
+Automatic transforms for JSON data.
+Client side support for protecting against XSRF.

 ### Difference between State and Props